raspy135/Qun-mk2/README.md

 Assigning proper MIDI CC to your MIDI keyboard is recommended for frequently used parameters, however, you can override MIDI CC temporarily by the following operation:

-1. In parameter mode, press and hold the corresponding parameter button for a long time -- about 3 sec.
+1. In Parameter mode, press and hold the corresponding parameter button for a long time -- about 3 sec.
 For example, OSC1's Pulse Width which is button 2 in OSC1 sub-mode.
 2. Then the parameter name and value will be shown on the screen.
 Keep pressing the button another 3 sec.
 3. Send MIDI CC signal from your MIDI keyboard: Turn a knob or move a fader.
 The sent MIDI CC# will control the assigned parameter.